fbahmed95/todoApp/README.md

 ```

 #### Once you have Postgres
+Make sure Postgres is running on port 5432.

 Before getting the app up and running, make sure you have a todosdb and a todostestdb:

 ```